 In section Access Rights, you have already learned that each page belongs to a specific user and group, and that there are different levels of access based on that.

-So you have to assign access rights to the pages that a user should be able to edit or create articles on and assign them either to the user or to his group.
+So you have to assign access rights to the pages that a user should be able to edit or create articles on and assign them either to the user or to their group.
 In this way you create the conditions for a user to be able to click on the corresponding navigation icons.